luis-r-izquierdo/schelling-sakoda-refuting-machine/README.md

 # Schelling-Sakoda refuting machine
-NetLogo implementation of Schelling-Sakoda model of spatial segregation.
-See Schelling (1971, pp. 154-158).
+NetLogo implementation of Schelling-Sakoda model of spatial segregation (see [Schelling (1971, pp. 154-158)](https://doi.org/10.1080/0022250X.1971.9989794)).
+The repository contains two main files:
-  * File schelling-sakoda-refuting-machine.**nlogo** is the NetLogo model, which can be run with NetLogo
+  * **schelling-sakoda-refuting-machine.nlogo** is the NetLogo model, which can be run with [NetLogo Desktop](https://ccl.northwestern.edu/netlogo/) or [NetLogo Web](http://www.netlogoweb.org).
-  * File schelling-sakoda-refuting-machine.**html** is an HTML file where the model is embedded, so it can be run in any browser
+  * **index.html** is an HTML file where the model is embedded, so it can be run in any browser.
+You can do so by clicking [here](https://luis-r-izquierdo.github.io/schelling-sakoda-refuting-machine/).

 This model has been included as appendix A in the paper "Social simulation models as refuting machines", by Mauhe, Izquierdo & Izquierdo (2022).